 Therefore, Android developers who want to use the best architectural patterns to write clean and maintainable applications will need to make a tough choice.

 It’s official – the best presentation layer architectural pattern for Android has been validated by Netflix.
 I can’t imagine any more validation than that.

 The architecture I’m talking about isn’t some overhyped “the hottest architecture of this season”.
 It was evolved by different members of Android community over a course of many years and its origins can be traced as far back in time as 2010.
 The fact that different developers independently arrive at similar implementations times and again shows that these are the natural abstractions for Android development.

 So, the past and the future of Android architecture have finally converged.
 Big thanks to Netflix engineers for making this happen.

 As usual, thanks for reading and you can leave your comments and questions below.

 Now a little bit of self-promotion if you don’t mind.

 If you’ve read so far, you might be interested in actually seeing this architecture in practice.
 In addition, even though Netflix did a great job, there are still some bits that can be improved.
 For example, their granularity of reuse is presenter+view, while it actually makes a lot of sense to make the views reusable and composable on their own.
 In addition, this architectural pattern, which is absolutely outstanding on its own, gets a serious boost when combined with proper dependency injection.

-I discussed all these topics, and many others, in my latest course: Android Applications Architecture.
+I discussed all these topics, and many others, in my latest course: Android Architecture Masterclass.
 It’s the most comprehensive and advanced resource about architecture of Android apps.
 If you’ve read so far, I strongly recommend that you visit the course page and read the reviews.
 Cheers.